The Math Behind the SSAT’s Wrong Answer Penalty

 But does this strategy make any mathematical sense?

 Maybe not.
-And here’s the math.
+And here’s the math as to why.

-Let’s take for example a section with 20 questions, each with five answer choices and a quarter-point penalty for each wrong answer.
+For example, let’s imagine a section with 20 questions, each with five answer choices and a quarter-point penalty for each wrong answer.
 Statistically, if you make a blind guess on every question, on average you will get 4 questions right and 16 questions wrong.
 You get 4 points for the correct questions, and then multiply 16 by -1/4 to get -4 points for the missed questions.
 Solve 4 – 4 to get 0 points, your expected value when you guess on all questions.

-If you take the same 20-question section and skip all of those questions instead of guessing, you will also get 0 points (remember that you neither gain nor lose points for skipped questions).
+If you take the same 20 question section and skip all of those questions instead of guessing, you will also get 0 points (remember that you neither gain nor lose points for skipped questions).

-And lastly, it’s easy to become fixated on this strategy and begin second-guessing yourself: “Am I really sure that I can eliminate this answer?
+Finally, it’s easy to become fixated on this strategy and begin second-guessing yourself: “Am I really sure that I can eliminate this answer?
 Or could it be the correct one, and the test writers are trying to trick me?”
-This is absolutely the worst way to spend your time on a highly competitive test, and it can make test-taking even more stressful for any students with test anxiety.
+This is absolutely the worst way to spend your time on a highly competitive test, and it can make test-taking even more stressful for students with test anxiety.

 Additional Reading: